SAEMC/Commit-Automator/README.md

   ]
 }

-# This 'pixels_level' looks like below:
+# This 'art.json' is displayed like below:
 ```

 <p align="center">